mixmesh/mixmesh/rest/suggestions.md

 #### Examples

 After box initialization the player is disabled and its default nym is set to "admin".
-Do the following to enable the player and to rename it "alice":
+Do the following to enable the player and to rename it to "alice":

 `$ curl --user admin:hello --digest -v -X PUT -H "Content-Type: application/json" -d '{"nym": "alice"}' http://127.0.0.1:8443/dj/player`